Miragon/miranum-docs/docs/components/miranum-connect/intro-miranum-connect.md

 Platform 7 or our specific Imap Server).
 This allows us to model our domain code as freely as even possible.

-With Miranum-Connect you will be able to get some out of the adapters to easily build such reusable connectors by yourselves.
+With Miranum-Connect you will be able to get some out of the box adapters to easily build such reusable connectors by yourselves.

 ![Miranum-Connect example: Sending Mail](./references/img/miranum-connect-email.svg)